 Friendship Family Program

 Most students meet with their friendship families on a monthly basis for a meal or an activity.
-They recognize that you have other responsibilities, but they want to be available to you if you should need something.
-Often times they will call you once a week to see how you are doing.
-This provides you with someone other than your peers to connect with.
+Friendship families recognize that students have other responsibilities, but they want to be available to students if they should need something.
+Often, families will call their students once a week to check on how they are doing.
+This provides international students with someone outside of JBU to support them.
 Adjusting to a new culture presents many challenges and hurdles; it can be a time of great excitement and learning.
-Your family is there as a safe haven for you while you get used to your new home.
+The friendship family is there as a safe haven for students while they adjust to their new home in the US.

 You are invited to share in the home of an American family.
 They will provide you with a secure place to relax and un-wind.
 All the benefits of a home are open to you with the Friendship Family program.